Skip to main content

 Researchers at the University of Utah have successfully used the following sonifiers for ChIP-seq experiments: Branson Ultrasonics Sonifier S450, Diagenode Bioruptor Pico, and Active Motif EpiShear Probe Sonicator.
 Investigators should aim for a majority of their crosslinked chromatin fragments to be in the 200-600 bp size range while ensuring the integrity of the protein that will be targeted for immunoprecipitation.
 Fragmentation should initially be performed as a time series to identify optimal time and power settings through analysis of fragmented chromatin by agarose gel electrophoresis.
 The researcher should also define an optimal concentration of cells for shearing and follow that standard in each experiment.
 Variations in the quantity of cells can affect the efficiency of the shearing process.

-Sequencing data will be available on the GNomEx server for a period of approximately 6 months.
-The Bioinformatics Shared Resource has enabled an option for University of Utah laboratories to migrate sequencing data to Velsera for long-term storage.
-Please contact the Bioinformatics Shared Resource for information on creating an account on Velsera.
-Otherwise, researchers can explore other options for data storage but they should be aware that the GNomEx server is unable to support a solution in excess of six months.
+Sequencing data will be available on the GNomEx server for a period of approximately 3 to 6 months.
+The Cancer Bioinformatics Shared Resource has enabled an option for University of Utah laboratories to mark sequencing data for long-term storage in the cloud.
+Please contact the Cancer Bioinformatics Shared Resource for information on creating an account if you would like to participate in this long-term storage option.
+Alternatively, researchers can explore other options for data storage but they should be aware that the GNomEx server will only be able to support storage for a time period of approximately six months.

-The HTG Shared Resource does not provide sequence analysis services.
-Please contact the Bioinformatics Shared Resource (bioinformaticshelp@bio.hci.utah.edu) for assistance.
+The High Throughput Genomics Shared Resource does not provide sequence analysis services.
+Please contact the Cancer Bioinformatics Shared Resource at the Huntsman Cancer Institute for assistance with analysis.

 Contact Us